acornejo/uevents.js/README.md

 # uevents.js

-Micro event javascript library.
+Micro events library for javascript.
 It works in the browser and has support for CommonJS and AMD loading built in.
 It can also be used on the server through `node.js', but for most applications usage of the native `events` API should suffice.